Crestron/CresnetConnected/README.md

 # CresnetConnected

 The Cresnet Connected interface module enables native Cresnet communications integration with thirdy party devcies and provides seamless integration with Crestron control systems.
-This repository contains the code and examples required by third party manufurtures to successfully integrate.
 The /Docs directory should be used as an initial reference.

 It contains: